RegisGourdel/hackaform/README.md

     - select
     - radio
     - checkbox
+    - list
+    - date
+    - hour
+    - grid
+    - enumerations

-* What can it not spam?
+* What can it not bias?

   - Multi page forms
-  - Forms that require login (Duh!)
+  - Forms that require login
-  - A google form which has stuff not mentioned in (1)

 * Credits to kushagra14056 for his "Google Form Spammer" which helped a lot.

 Issues